mastodon/joinmastodon/CONTRIBUTING.md

 ## Bug reports

-Bug reports and feature suggestions must use descriptive and concise titles and be submitted to [GitHub Issues](https://github.com/mastodon/joinmastodon/issues).
+Bug reports and feature suggestions must use descriptive and concise titles, and be submitted to [GitHub Issues](https://github.com/mastodon/joinmastodon/issues).
 Please use the search function to make sure that you are not submitting duplicates, and that a similar report or request has not already been resolved or rejected.

 ## Translations

-You can submit translations via [Crowdin](https://crowdin.com/project/joinmastodon).
+You can submit translations for the website via [Crowdin](https://crowdin.com/project/joinmastodon).
 They are periodically merged into the codebase.
 See the [README](./README.md) for more information.

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/mastodon/localized.svg)](https://crowdin.com/project/joinmastodon)

 ## Adding apps

-The idea of the third-party apps section is to provide a showcase for apps built for the Mastodon platform.
+The idea of the third party apps section is to provide a showcase for apps built for the Mastodon platform.
 Inclusion in the list is not an endorsement, and is also not guaranteed - this is not intended to be an exhaustive list.

 In an effort to offer choice but to limit confusion, there are a number of considerations:

-- the Mastodon team may not be able to test all apps that are submitted, and do not endorse third-party apps simply due to their inclusion on the website.
-There is no fixed schedule for pull requests to be reviewed for the site - in most cases, other code maintenance tasks have a higher priority.
+- the Mastodon team may not be able to test all apps that are submitted, and do not endorse third party apps simply based on their inclusion on the website.
+There is no fixed schedule for pull requests to be reviewed - in most cases, other code maintenance tasks have a higher priority.

 - Apps should be current and maintained; please submit issues or pull requests to remove Apps that are known to have been deprecated or retired.
+We will periodically remove apps that appear to no longer be maintained or usable, but feel free to notify us if this happens in error.

 - Apps must be _generally available_